Benzyl alcohol

-Benzyl alcohol (also known as α-Cresol) is an aromatic alcohol with the formula C6H5CH2OH.
+Benzyl alcohol (also known as α-cresol) is an aromatic alcohol with the formula C6H5CH2OH.
 The benzyl group is often abbreviated "Bn" (not to be confused with "Bz" which is used for benzoyl), thus benzyl alcohol is denoted as BnOH.
 Benzyl alcohol is a colorless liquid with a mild pleasant aromatic odor.
-It is a useful solvent due to its polarity, low toxicity, and low vapor pressure.
+It is useful as a solvent for its polarity, low toxicity, and low vapor pressure.
 Benzyl alcohol has moderate solubility in water (4 g/100 mL) and is miscible in alcohols and diethyl ether.
 The anion produced by deprotonation of the alcohol group is known as benzylate or benzyloxide.

 Natural occurrences

 Benzyl alcohol is produced naturally by many plants and is commonly found in fruits and teas.
 It is also found in a variety of essential oils including jasmine, hyacinth and ylang-ylang.
 It is also found in castoreum from the castor sacs of beavers.
 Benzyl esters also occur naturally.